 # vi /etc/issue

-You can use this to add some new infos or ascii image.
+You can use this to add some new info or ASCII image.

-The images can be transform into ascii image by using convert image to ascii.
+The images can be transformed into an ascii image by using convert image to ASCII.

 The main problem can be if you have escape codes consist of a backslash (\) immediately followed by one of the letters explained below:

 \b : Insert the baud rate of the current line.

 \d : Insert the current date.

 \s : Insert the system name, the name of the operating system.